 Where a given behavior pattern could be organized in development either by learning or by inheritance, one would expect, other things equal, that learning would be favored because it is more plastic and adaptable and therefore should have greater survival value.
 This would not apply to that background of neural organization that exists as a common denominator invariant in the behavior of all members of a species.
 The centering reactions of the optic system and the oculogyric reflexes might be examples.
 There would be no survival value in relegating the development of such to the sphere of learning since there normally is no call for adaptive alterations in these circuits.
-On the other hand, it is conceivable that, once the learning capacity of a species were sufficiently evolved, it might be easier and more economical from the standpoint of developmental mechanics to drop the genetic support in point or development the organization task over to learning time and gradually turn the organization task over to learning.
+On the other hand, it is conceivable that, once the learning capacity of a species were sufficiently evolved, it might be easier and more economical from the standpoint of developmental mechanics to drop the genetic support in time and gradually turn the organization task over to learning.

-One might infer further that with a sufficiently increased learn.
-One might inherent organization could be dropped and all ing capacity all inherent organization could be dropped and all ing capacity all inherent organization to the learning process. behavioral organization be assigned to the learning process.
-If it is behavioral organism behavioral organism is a prerequisite for la cisely designed neural mechanism is a prerequisite for learning then the foregoing would be logically impossible.
-An organized background of neural organization has to be installed in advance by genetically controlled forces before new adaptive behavior pat. terns can be selected and nonadaptive ones eliminated by process of learning.
+One might infer further that with a sufficiently increased learning capacity all inherent organization could be dropped and all behavioral organization be assigned to the learning process.
+If it is true, and it seems highly probable, that a rather elaborate and precisely designed neural mechanism is a prerequisite for learning, then the foregoing would be logically impossible.
+An organized background of neural organization has to be installed in advance by genetically controlled forces before new adaptive behavior patterns can be selected and nonadaptive ones eliminated by process of learning.

 Generally speaking, however, it is to be expected that, once the learning capacity has evolved to a certain degree as in the higher primates, further evolution will tend to take the form of increased development of learning capacity rather than of further elaboration of instinctive behavior patterns.
-This would hold until learn. ing and its effects became so powerful (as in human society) that physiological survival value no longer figures as an important limiting factor.
+This would hold until learning and its effects became so powerful (as in human society) that physiological survival value no longer figures as an important limiting factor.
 At this point entirely new man-made principles of evolution appear and anything can happen.